Zilliqa/dev-portal/zq2/docs/staking/index.md

 - Users receive a **non-rebasing Liquid Staking Token (LST)** upon delegation.
 - The tokens represent the delegator's share of the total stake delegated to the staking pool.
 As the staking pool earns rewards, the value of the liquid staking token will increase.
-The tokens are burned when the delegator withdraws their stake, in return for ZIL.
+The tokens are burned when the delegator withdraws their stake in return for ZIL.

 ### 2. **Non-Liquid Staking**

 - Users can withdraw their share of the rewards in ZIL regularly without unstaking their principal amount.
 - Instead of withdrawing the accrued rewards, users can also stake the rewards to increase their share of the total stake and their future rewards.
 Furthermore, they